apimento/shopifyFrontEndDevChallenge/README.md

 ## Andrew Pimento Front-End Developer Internship Application 2022 ##

 Hey, and thank you for taking the time to review my application! :)
+I'm so excited to be sharing this with you because I'd love to be a part of this program.

 Spacestagram is a Javascript React Front-End application using imge files pulled from NASA's Mars Rover Camera Api.